AmarRifky/amarrifky/README.md

- Hi there 👋
-👋 I'm @AmarRifky, a software engineering student.
+-👋 I'm @AmarRifky, a software engineering student.

-🚀 Pursuing my HND in Software Engineering (Pearson BTEC).
+-🚀 Pursuing my HND in Software Engineering (Pearson BTEC).

-💻 Coding and technology enthusiast.
+-💻 Coding and technology enthusiast.

-🌱 Constantly learning and staying updated on tech trends.
+-🌱 Constantly learning and staying updated on tech trends.

-💞️ Open to collaborations on open-source, web development, and software engineering projects.
+-💞️ Open to collaborations on open-source, web development, and software engineering projects.

-📫 Reach me on GitHub via messages or repository issues.
+-📫 Reach me on GitHub via messages or repository issues.

 <!--
 **AmarRifky/amarrifky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.